open-telemetry/opentelemetry-specification/specification/api-metrics.md

 never negative.
 As an option, Measure instruments can be defined as not absolute, supporting both postive and negative values.

-Examples: request latency, number of terms in a query, temperature.
+Examples: request latency, number of query terms, temperature, fan speed, account balance, load average, screen width.

 #### Observer

 Observer instruments are used to report a current set of values at the time of collection.
-Observer instruments report not only current values, but also which label sets are current at the moment of collection as a coherent set of values.
+Observer instruments report not only current values, but also _which label sets are current_ at the moment of collection, as a coherent set of values.
 These instruments reduce collection cost because they are computed and reported only once per collection interval, by definition.

-Unlike Counter and Measure instruments, Observer instruments are synchronized with collection, used to report values not based in events but periodically, on demand, by the program itself.
+Unlike Counter and Measure instruments, Observer instruments are synchronized with collection, used to report values, on demand, calculated by the program itself.
 There is no aggregation across time for Observer instruments by definition, only the current value is defined.

-Observer instruments support being declared as monotonic.
+Observer instruments can be declared as monotonic.
 A monotonic measure instrument supports reporting values that are not less than the value reported in the previous collection interval.